 Originally from Ottawa, ON, Christopher returned to Canada to join the NXNE time from VICE in Brooklyn, New York in April 2013.

-Prior to joining NXNE, Roberts spent eight years leading VICE to become an international brand of cool as the Head of Artist Relations for VICE Records, as well as the Managing Director of the Experiential Department.
+Prior to joining NXNE, Roberts spent eight years leading VICE to become an international brand of cool as the Head of Artist Relations for VICE Media, as well as the Managing Director of the Experiential Department.
 He helped curate and stage groundbreaking VICE events around the world including The Creators Project featuring various audiovisual installations created by Arcade Fire, Animal Collective, Interpol, and more at Coachella Valley Music and Arts Festival in 2011, the multi-city SCION Garage Rock Festival, and the hugely successful VICELAND project at SXSW 2013 featuring Kendrick Lamar, Baauer, Snoop Lion, and Ghostface Killah.